kelseymalloy/kelseymalloy.github.io/_pages/opportunities.md

 <iframe src="/assets/pdf/PhD-Ad_Winter2024.pdf" width="90%" height="500px"></iframe>
 <br>

-Please contact me at kmmalloy at udel dot edu for more information or to apply.
+Please contact me at kmmalloy at udel dot edu for more information or if interested in applying.

 ---